Rack Mounting the Switch

 The rack mounting procedure is identical for the 7504N and 7508N Series switches.
 Illustrations in this chapter depict the mounting of an unpopulated 8-slot chassis.

-The 7512N and the 7516N switches require a different mounting shelf, and only for the four-post rack.
+The 7512N and 7516N switches only require a different mounting shelf for the four-post rack.
 Illustrations in this chapter depict the mounting of an unpopulated 12-slot chassis and a 16-slot chassis.

 After completing the instructions for your rack type, proceed to Cabling the Modular Switch.